Flooding from broken underground water pipe closes Great South Rd in Penrose, Auckland

+Traffic is heavy in Penrose, Auckland after a burst water main caused the closure of Great South Rd.

+Auckland Transport is urging motorists to avoid the area or face long delays.

-Auckland's Great South Rd has been closed in Penrose by flooding after an underground water main broke and began fountaining water up through the surface.
+The underground water main broke earlier this afternoon and began fountaining water up through the surface.

-Watercare Services said it had a crew on site which was starting on a repair of the 300mm diameter pipe.
+Watercare Services said it had a crew on site repairing the 300mm-diameter pipe.

-Auckland Transport said the road was closed between Penrose and Station Rds.
-Traffic, including buses, would face delays.
+Police said the road was closed between Penrose and Station Rds.
+They asked motorists to avoid the area.

+"Contractors are working to resolve the issue and advise the situation may

+"The water has been turned off.
+This is not causing any water outages although it is possibly causing low water pressure in some streets.

+"We do not know the cause of the break at this stage.
+We expect it will take a number of hours to repair."

-Fire and Emergency NZ said two fire engines were at the scene to ensure water did not get into buildings.
+Fire and Emergency NZ said earlier that two fire engines were at the scene to ensure water did not get into buildings.

 "We are waiting for Watercare to get it under control, if they haven't already," a spokesman said.